ExotikSquidline/Black-Ops-3-English-to-Japanese-Mod/README.md

 # Disclaimer
-When u use the mod be prepared that the game Lags when u load in a menu or load in a map The Lag only happends once since the game needs to load in all the Kanjis
+When u use the mod be prepared that the game Lags when u load in a menu or load in a map The Lag only happends once since the game needs to load in all the Japanese characters

 ## Credits/Contributors

+* oJumpy - inital idea to make the mod ,buying the Game with me ,Helping with adding all the Localizestrings
+* Tex - Buying the Japanese game and modifying Hydrax so it Supports UTF-8 (unicode for the Japanese Language)
+* vastizz - for helping with gun names
 * Scobalula - Hydrax
-* oJumoy - Helping with adding all the Localizestrings
-* Tex - Buying the Japanese game and modifying Hydrax so it Supports UTF-8 (unicode for the Japanese Language)

 **If you use this mod in any of your projects, it would be highly appreciated if you credit the people/parties listed in the Credits list.**